 - work together to decrease the chance of intergenerational crime

-We have family support workers in HMP Holme House, HMP&YOI Kirklevington Grange, HMYOI Deerbolt and will soon expand the service into HMP Durham, HMP Northumberland and HMP&YOI Low Newton, where we also have a family engagement coordinator, through a contract with Pact (a national charity supporting prisoners families).
+We have family support workers in HMP Holme House, HMP&YOI Kirklevington Grange, HMYOI Deerbolt, HMP Durham, HMP Northumberland and HMP&YOI Low Newton, where we also have a family engagement coordinator, through a contract with Pact (a national charity supporting prisoners families).
 They can be contacted by ringing the visitors' centres at these prisons.

 Our family support team help to facilitate a joined-up, multi-agency approach to working with the children and families of prisoners, and provides links between services from a wide range of agencies, including Integrated Offender Management services, the voluntary sector, and prison-based family support.
 Find out more about their work with agencies across the north east here.

 Hidden Sentence Training

 For professionals working in the north east with children and families who may have been impacted by imprisonment we also offer a one day training course, designed by Action for Prisoners' Families (APF), called Hidden Sentence training.

 Nepacs can also deliver Hidden Sentence awareness raising sessions (2.5 hours) if required or tailor the training to meet your organisational needs.